 PAGE UPDATED: 18.01.2023

-If you’re like us, you’ll love going anywhere in our motorhome – even if it’s just a few miles up the road.
-But the real joy of van life comes from taking long road trips to places you won’t have been to before.
+If you’re like us, you’ll love going anywhere in your motorhome – even if it’s just a few miles up the road.
+But the real joy of owning an RV comes from taking long road trips to places you won’t have been to before.

 However, going on serious road trips requires some planning, so on this page we’re going to look at…

 - Prepping your motorhome for the journey – the checks you need to make before going on extended trips

 - Planning a road trip – top tips and ideas to deal with the stress of long journeys

 - Our top 10 UK road trips and stunning day drives – with a free road trip ebook you can download